 Hongjie (Tony) Fang 方泓杰

-I am a second-year Ph.D. student @ Computer Science in Shanghai Jiao Tong University (SJTU) & Shanghai Artificial Intelligence Laboratory, advised by Prof. Cewu Lu.
+I am a third-year Ph.D. student @ Computer Science in Wu Wenjun Honorable Class, Shanghai Jiao Tong University (SJTU) & Shanghai Artificial Intelligence Laboratory, advised by Prof. Cewu Lu.
 Previously, I got my B. Eng. degree @ Computer Science and Engineering, and B. Ec. degree @ Finance from SJTU in 2022.

-Email / GScholar / Github / Twitter / WeChat
+Email / GScholar / Github / X / WeChat / CV

 profile photo